-Kota, previously known as Kotah, is a prominent city if Rajasthan.
-It is an emerging industrial epicentre situated on the banks of River Chambal.
-Kota is still a largely unexplored territory and has splendid treasures for tourists.
-Its invincible fortresses, sprawling palaces and delightful waterways act as a magnificent foil to its exotic wildlife and delicate fresco paintings.
+Kota, previously known as Kotah, is a prominent city in Rajasthan.
+It is an emerging industrial epicenter situated on the banks of River Chambal.
+Kota is still largely unexplored territory and has splendid treasures for tourists.
+Its invincible fortresses, sprawling palaces, and delightful waterways act as a magnificent foil to its exotic wildlife and delicate fresco paintings.

 When it comes to tourism, there is no dearth of attractions in the city of Kota, some of which we will explore here.

-An important part of the Old Palace, this museum houses a wonderful collection of Rajput miniature paintings of the Kota school, exquisite sculptures, frescoes and armoury, giving visitors unique insight into the glory and history of the place.
+An important part of the Old Palace, this museum houses a wonderful collection of Rajput miniature paintings of the Kota school, exquisite sculptures, frescoes, and armoury, giving visitors unique insight into the glory and history of the place.

 The Kota Barrage is an integral part of the irrigation canal system on the Chambal River and makes for an idyllic setting for outings and evening strolls.
 This barrage not only control floodwater and irrigate canals, it also serves as an alternative bridge in the monsoon season.
 The work on this dam was completed in 1960.

 Kishore Sagar is a picturesque artificial tank of which was constructed by Prince Dher Deh of Bundi in 1346.
 Right in the middle of the tank, on a small island, is the beguiling little palace of Jagmandir which was built in 1740 by one of the Queens of Kota.
 The palace is made of red sandstone and looks stunning standing in the middle of the lake.
 Boat-rides can be enjoyed on the lake.
 The Keshar Bagh famous for its royal cenotaphs lies in the vicinity.